yobibyte/yobiblog/posts/cholesky.md

 <img class='center' src="../pics/cholesky/cholesky_schema.png"/>

 If you think, that the performance optimisation is solved so far, you are wrong.
 There is also a problem of paralellizing the code, for instance, and it's not easy at all.
+And we have not also discussed how large k should be.
 But that's all for this post.
 If you are still sceptical and say: 'Pffff, that's only for symmetric positive semi-definite matrices.
 My matrices are usually trickier!'.
 There are other [decompositions](https://en.wikipedia.org/wiki/Matrix_decomposition) for you.
 For further information read an amazing [book](https://www.amazon.com/Computations-Hopkins-Studies-Mathematical-Sciences/dp/B00BD2DVIC/) by Golub and Van Loan).

 P.S.
 If you see a mistake or just want to say something, please send me a mail to <a href="mailto:vitaliykurin@gmail.com">vitaliykurin@gmail.com</a>.